 - Spray bottle

 How To Remove Paint From Windows

 - Spread out your drop cloth where you’ll be working.

-- Put some warm water in the kitchen sink or a bucket and add a tablespoon, or two, of dish soap to the water.
-Stir it around a little but don’t make it all bubbly.
+- Put some warm water in the kitchen sink or a bucket and add 1-2 tablespoons of dish soap to the water.
+Stir it around a little, but don’t make it all bubbly.
 You want the benefit of the slippery dish soap without all of the bubbles getting in your way.
 It doesn’t really matter what brand of dish soap you use.

 - Fill your spray bottle or dip your cloth in the bucket.
 Apply the solution (using either method) liberally to the window(s).

 - Score the perimeter of your window pane with the utility knife using very light pressure.
 You don’t want to scratch the window so easy does it.
 I suggest this step because the paint comes away in a nice and straight, clean line without any jagged edges of pulling the paint off the pane.

 - Take your glass scraper or wallpaper shaver and hold it at a 30-45 degree angle.
 Scrape all of the paint off of the glass.
 Keep a clean edge on your scraper.
 This is important so it doesn’t scratch the window.

 - Dry the windows and woodwork/trim around it, if necessary.

 - Clean up the windows with the window cleaner and wipe them clean with your newspaper or cloth.
 Newspaper will not leave any lint on the glass and will leave them streak-free.
 It’s cheap and easy.